• Skip to primary navigation

 Instructions

-• Preheat oven to 400°-425°F. Line a sheet pan with a silicone mat or aluminum foil.
+• Preheat oven to 425°F. Line a sheet pan with a silicone mat or aluminum foil.

-• Arrange asparagus in an even layer on the sheet pan.
-Drizzle with olive oil, the sprinkle with salt, pepper, and garlic powder.
+• Trim and arrange asparagus in an even layer on the sheet pan.
+Drizzle with olive oil, then sprinkle with salt, pepper, and garlic powder.
 Roll the asparagus stalks around on the pan until coated.

-• If using, place whole garlic cloves on sheet pan nestled in with the asparagus.
+• Place two whole garlic cloves, still in their paper skins, on the sheet pan nestled in with the asparagus.

-• Roast asparagus for 10-15 minutes or until desired level of doneness.
+• Roast asparagus for 13-18 minutes or until desired level of doneness is reached.

 RECIPE NOTES